khaeru/genno/doc/config.rst

 Computer-specific configuration.

-Invokes :meth:`.Computer.add_combination` to add tasks with :func:`computations.combine`, computing a weighted sum of multiple Quantities.
+Add tasks with :func:`.combine`, computing a weighted sum of multiple Quantities.
 Each item contains:

 ``key:``